If you have a question let us know, and we’ll answer it!

 Q: What time does it start?

-A: Swimmers will set off one after another (zig zagging up and down 8 lanes from the far side shallow end of the pool to the near side) from 8:30am according to their declared speed (slowest first), but you will need to be there a lot earlier than that!
+A: Swimmers will set off one after another (zig zagging up and down each of 7 lanes from the far side shallow end of the pool to the near side) from 8:30am according to their declared speed (slowest first), but you will need to be there a lot earlier than that!
 Check out our Competitor Briefing for more details.

 Q: How much is it to enter?

-But nonetheless this year’s entry fees for individual competitors will be the same as last year – £40 for British Triathlon Federation (BTF) members, and £45 for non-BTF members.
+For individual competitors it will be £50 for British Triathlon Federation (BTF) members, and £56 for non-BTF members.
 This additional fee for non-BTF members covers insurance, etc (see below).
-If you would like to join the BTF, click here to go to the BTF website.
+If you would instead like to join the BTF, click here to go to the BTF website.

-Our wonderful professional (but on the day volunteer) photographers will again be out on course and your entry fee will include some free photos that you can use on Facebook, etc (precise details to be worked out) as well as your fab goody bag!
+We hope to again have volunteer photographers out on the course and your entry fee will include these photos that you can use on Facebook, etc (precise details TBA) as well as a very special medal and your fab goody bag!

 Q: How many competitors will there be?